videosdk-live/videosdk-docs/docs/guide/standard-live-streaming-api-sdk/getting-started.md

 slug: getting-started
 ---

-import Mermaid from '@theme/Mermaid';

-# Explore live streaming
+# Getting Started Live Streaming

 This guide will get you running with the VideoSDK Live Streaming in minutes.